-National Forest Foundation establishes fund to help California forests recover from wildfire
+The National Forest Foundation establishes fund to generate support for tree planting in the wake of historic California wildfire season.

 The National Forest Foundation (NFF) announced today the establishment of the California Wildfire Reforestation Fund, a fund created to generate support for critical tree-planting efforts to restore California National Forests following years of severe wildfire.